 DisplayPort 1.3 introduced the world to 4K resolution at 120 Hertz, something HDMI wasn’t able to offer until three years later with their HDMI 2.1 release.

 To offer 4K gaming at 144 Hertz, DisplayPort 1.4 has a 25.92 Gb/s bandwidth which outperforms both HDMI 1.4 and 2.0 but lags behind the 2.1 version.
-This was a bit unrealistic to expect as DP 1.4 came out two years before HDMI 2.1, but one could argue that this still gives HDMI the edge.
+This was a bit unrealistic to expect as DP 1.4 came out two years before HDMI 2.1, but one could argue that it still gives HDMI the edge.

-There is a bit of a discussion going on about the future of DisplayPort, as version 2.0 was supposed to be released in 2017 and the details about it were sparse for a long while.
+There’s a bit of a discussion going on about the future of DisplayPort, as version 2.0 was supposed to be released in 2017 and the details about it were sparse for a long while.
 Officially, the standard was released in 2019, but it’s not expected to get to the consumer market until late 2020.

 As expected from a newer tech like USB-C, it can transmit both video and audio, but also data and power.